TeachBooks/introduction_to_python/book/installation/installation.md

 Python.
 To try it in practice and to do the course exercises you need a way to run Python programs on your own computer.

-If you use Linux (which we highly recommended in the long term), you can install Jupyter with your system's package manager.
-You can ask a TA or the lecturer for help.

-If you have Windows or a Mac, we recommend installing Anaconda, following the instructions below.
+If you use Windows or a Mac, we recommend installing Anaconda following the instructions below.

 ## Installing Anaconda on Windows